aarong/feedme-spec/README.md

 - `CallbackId` (string) is an arbitrary, client-determined callback identifier.
   It is returned with the server's response.

+  Once the client has transmitted an `Action` message with a given `CallbackId`, it must not reuse that `CallbackId` in other `Action` messages until it has received an `ActionResponse` from the server referencing the `CallbackId`.

 Messages must satisfy the following JSON Schema:

 ```json